 If you decide to continue along for a longer scenic Bay of Fundy drive then from Hampton continue straight past the Hampton Mountain Road and follow the road through St Croix Cove.
 You will pass over a couple of brooks and if you were to walk along the second brook you would come to St Croix Waterfall.
 It is a very nice waterfall with a nice pool at the bottom.

 At the end of the road turn left and this will take you down to Port Lorne.
-You will have travelled 8.6 km from Hampton to here.
+You will have traveled 8.6 km from Hampton to here.

 From Port Lorne you travel back inland for a bit where you can decide to continue on back to the valley, or turn onto the East Arlington road.
-If you decide to go on it is 17 km from Port Lorne to Port George.
+If you decide to go farther on this scenic Bay of Fundy drive then it is 17 km from Port Lorne to Port George.
 Continue along the road farther and you will come to a sharp left turn.
 Shortly after the turn there is a good road turning off in Outram across to Mt.
 Hanley, or you can go straight and follow the road closer to the Bay shore.